Internal Cash Controls for Small Businesses: 19 Best Practices

 2. Perform a Monthly Bank Reconciliation

 A bank reconciliation balances the cash balance in the books and the bank statement.
 Due to timing differences, the book and bank balances seldom agree, and reconciling items must be identified to know that the balances are correct.
-The process involves making sure every transaction in the books is on the bank statement, and every transaction on the bank statement is in the books.
+The process involves ensuring every transaction in the books is on the bank statement and every transaction on the bank statement is in the books.

 3. Segregate Incompatible Duties